GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/05.841-850/02.A-Stranger-Here/docs.md

 ---
+title: |
-title: 842.
-A Stranger Here
+    842. A Stranger Here - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 842.
+A Stranger Here.
+I'm but a stranger here, Heav'n is my home; Earth is a desert drear, Heav'n is my home; Danger and sorrow stand  Round me on ev'ry hand, Heav'n is my Fatherland, Heav'n is my home.
+    keywords:  |
-    keywords: Christ in Song, A Stranger Here, I&#039;m but a stranger here,
+        Christ in Song, adventhymnals, advent hymnals, A Stranger Here, I'm but a stranger here.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 842. A STRANGER HERE
+####  Christ in Song,

 ```txt
 1.